White Australia policy: Immigration Restriction Act 1901

+Migrants who had been domiciled in any of the Australian colonies, or the federation, before the introduction of the act, and wanted to leave the country for a temporary period, could apply for a Certificate of Exemption to the Dictation Test (CEDT).

 The legislation found strong support in the new Australian Parliament, with arguments ranging from economic protection to outright racism.
 The Labor Party wanted to protect "white" jobs and pushed for more explicit restrictions.
 A few politicians spoke of the need to avoid hysterical treatment of the question.
 Member of Parliament Bruce Smith said he had "no desire to see low-class Indians, Chinamen or Japanese...swarming into this country...
-But there is obligation...not (to) unnecessarily offend the educated classes of those nations" Donald Cameron, a Free Trade Party member from Tasmania, expressed a rare note of dissension:
+But there is obligation...not (to) unnecessarily offend the educated classes of those nations" Norman Cameron, a Free Trade Party member from Tasmania, expressed a rare note of dissension:

-Outside parliament, Australia's first Catholic cardinal, Patrick Francis Moran was politically active and denounced anti-Chinese legislation as "unChristian".
-The popular press mocked the cardinal's position and the small European population of Australia generally supported the legislation and remained fearful of being overwhelmed by an influx of non-British migrants from the vastly different cultures of the highly populated nations to Australia's north.
+Outside parliament, Australia's first Catholic cardinal, Patrick Francis Moran was politically active and denounced anti-Chinese legislation as "un-Christian".
+The popular press mocked the Cardinal's position and the small European population of Australia generally supported the legislation and remained fearful of being overwhelmed by an influx of non-British migrants from the vastly different cultures of the highly populated nations to Australia's north.

 The Immigration Restriction Act 1901 imposed a dictation test, in any European language, for any non-European migrant to Australia.
-From 1905, the immigration officer could choose any language (for example Scottish Gaelic), which effectively meant that the immigration officer could restrict immigration if he wanted to.
+The immigration officer (Customs until 1949) could choose any language, which effectively meant that the officer had the power to restrict the immigration of any individual.
 Further discriminatory legislation was the Postal and Telegraph Services Act 1901 (1 Edward VII 12 1901), which required any ship carrying mail to and from Australia to only have a white crew.